-G. If the commission determines that a complaint filed under oath is groundless and without foundationfrivolous or was filed in bad faith, or if the Legislator filing the complaintcomplainant fails to appear at the hearing without being excused by the commission, the commission may order the complainant to pay to the Legislator against whom the complaint has been filed histhat Legislator's costs of investigation and defense, including any reasonable attorney's fees.
-TheSuch an order is deemed a final agency action and the complainant may appeal such an order to the House of which he is a memberpursuant to the Maine Administrative Procedure Act.
+G. If the commission determines that a complaint filed under oath is groundless and without foundation, frivolous or was filed in bad faith or if the Legislator filing the complaint complainant fails to appear at the hearing without being excused by the commission, the commission may order the complainant to pay to the Legislator against whom the complaint has been filed histhat Legislator's costs of investigation and defense, including any reasonable attorney's fees.
+The This order is considered a final agency action, and the complainant may appeal such anthe order to the House of which he is a member pursuant to the Maine Administrative Procedure Act.
+If the commission determines that the complaint was filed in bad faith, the commission shall refer the case to the Attorney General for investigation.